khiguera/rshell/README.md

 code is able to catch when there is a pipe or an io redirection symbol however it is not handled properly.

+When execvp was changed to execv, for some reason comments are no longer supported.